pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 -   Thus, via direct left to right parsing of the SMILES, it is possible to obtain readily useful representation of the chemical structure.

+## General SMILES parsing strategy

+The main idea is as follows:

+1. Computer program accepts the SMILES string, i.e., sequence of characters constituting symbols having chemical meaning.

+2. Computer program process this string from left to right one character at time.

+    **What is meant by "computer program process"?**

+    | - Computer program has default state.
+    | - Every time computer program encounters new (next) character, state of the computer program changes accordingly (taking into account program's current state and what character it encounters).
+    | - At each step computer program takes some action to produce an output.

+3. Computer program produces an output.

+    **What is "output"?**

+    | Data structure appropriate for the further computer processing and filled with the chemical data encoded by the input SMILES string.

+    To get an insight into what kinds of state switching will be needed and possible for the program, it will be useful to check, which pairs of characters are possible in SMILES.

+    | Topic of parsers is well developed, please, see the [Grune, D., & Jacobs, C. J. (2008).
+Introduction to parsing.
+In *Parsing techniques: A practical guide* (pp. 61-102).
+New York, NY: Springer New York.] and documentation and theory associated with the widely accepted parser generator software for the reference.

+    To construct such a parser understanding of SMILES is needed, this understanding is about knowing symbols and characters, which could be present in the SMILES string; and rules of their arrangement.
+Thus, at the first stage all symbols and characters allowed in SMILES will be enumrated and classified.

 ## Enumeration and classification of the symbols and characters allowed in SMILES

 | *This part may require some further adjustments and corrections, but should be OK in general.*